Moscow Noir: Production

 The series is based on the novel The Conductor from Saint Petersburg by Camilla Grebe and Paul Leander-Engström, adapted by Aleksi Bardy, Mia Ylönen, Max Barron.
 It was produced by Black Spark Film & TV and the producer was Piodor Gustafsson.
 The series consisted of eight episodes, four of which were directed by Mikael Håfström.

-Broadcasters
+Release

 The series was originally broadcast in Sweden on C More Entertainment and in Poland on Platforma Canal+.
 In the United Kingdom it was streamed on All4's Walter Presents, where it premiered on 13 September 2020.
 In Australia it was broadcast on SBS.